nschorgh/CaveXML/cavexml.md

 Name of mountain, volcano, mountain range, island, geologic unit, or another physically-defined unit.
 Example: Pyrenees.
 For politically-defined regions use [state-or-province] instead.

 **\<principal-cave-name\>** *string, maxOccurs=1*
 The current formal agreed name for a cave or karst feature, expressed in the local language.
 Where a new name is awaiting ratification, enclose it in round brackets.
 The character set is UTF-8, so characters from many languages can be used.
-If the cave is unnamed, a cave id or cave registery number can be entered here.
 UISIC field [CA70](http://www.uisic.uis-speleo.org/exchange/atendefn.html#70)

 **\<other-cave-name\>**  *string*
 Further names which a cave or karst feature has or has had beyond its current name as given in [principal-cave-name].
-Alphanumeric entries, such as cave ids, also belong in this field.
 Similar to UISIC field [CA69](http://www.uisic.uis-speleo.org/exchange/atendefn.html#69)

+**\<cave-id\>** *(special string)*
+International cave identification number: 2-letter ISO country code + optional 3-letter organization code + cave registry number, separated by dashes, e.g. US-HSS-234/7.
+For small countries, this might just be the 2-letter ISO country code + national cave number, e.g. AT-1234/5.
+Similar to UISIC field [CA227](http://www.uisic.uis-speleo.org/exchange/atendefn.html#227).
+Very similar to the "international cave number".
+A record is allowed to have more than one [cave-id], but different caves must have different [cave-id]s.

 **\<latitude\>**  *-90 ≤ decimal ≤ +90, maxOccurs=1*
 The N-S latitude of the cave entrance or karst feature, expressed as +/- degrees and decimal degrees.
 Positive if north of the equator, negative if south of the equator.
 Expressed as a real number, rather than as degrees, minutes, and seconds.
 If both [latitude] and [longitude] have only one significant digit after the decimal point, they have been rounded in order not to reveal the exact location.